k-yokoi/CCVolti/README.md

-# CloneDetector
+# CCVolti
-Clone detection tool by code block unit using TF-IDF and LSH algorithm.
+Code Clone detector by Veectorization based On Lsh and Tf-Idf.

 # Requirement
  - Windows